 - Visual Design Lab - Prof. Miki IMAI

 - Living Space Design Lab - Prof. Yumi KORI

-- Digital Design Lab - Prof. Koji NISHIO
+- Interior Engineering Lab - Prof. Koji NISHIO

 - Structural Design Lab - Prof. Seiichi SHIRAGA